dallas-hall/learning-forgerock/forgerock-training-notes.md

 MFA can be requested by FR AM all the time, or only when user privilege escalation is required, or a new device is being used by the user, or other scenarios.

 ForgeRock supply an MFA authenticator app that can be rebranded with your organisation's logos and integratable with your applications.
 The OTPs are supplied using **hash-based message authentication codes (HMAC)**.
-There are 3 approaches (https://crypto.stackexchange.com/a/205):
+There are 3 approaches (https://crypto.stackexchange.com/a/205) and each have pros and cons:

-1. **Encrypt-then-MAC** = Encrypt the plaintext, MAC the ciphertext + iv then append it to the ciphertext. *This is typically used.*
+1. **Encrypt-then-MAC** = Encrypt the plaintext, MAC the ciphertext + IV, and then append it to the ciphertext. *This is typically used.*
-2. **MAC-then-Encrypt** = MAC the plaintext then append the MAC to the plaintext then Encrypt it all.
+2. **MAC-then-Encrypt** = MAC the plaintext then append the MAC to the plaintext then encrypt it all.
 3. **Encrypt-and-MAC** = Encrypt and MAC the plaintext then append the MAC onto the ciphertext.

 ![images/hmac.png](images/hmac.png)